Explaining Packaging Jargon

 Hot-Melt Adhesive: Also known as hot glue or HMA, it is a solid at room temperature but once heated is a liquefied adhesive.

 HPX Resin: An acronym for High performance resin.
-A polypropylene copolymer material which Peli (Storm) cases are made out of.
+A polypropylene copolymer material which Peli Storm Case™ are manufactured from.

 Hybrid Pack: Packaging which consists of both corrugated and rPET (recycled polyethylene terephthalate).